Doppelgänger: Video games

 The 2005 Capcom game Devil May Cry 3: Dante's Awakening also features an enemy boss known as "Doppelganger" that is fought near the end of the game.
 Resembling Dante's Devil Trigger form, it also mimics several of Dante's moves.
 Upon defeating the demon boss, Dante acquires a style "referred to as the Doppelganger style" that allows him to create a shadow copy of himself to assist him in battle in exchange for consuming Dante's Devil Trigger Gauge.

-The 2008 video game Tomb Raider: Underworld features a character known as the "Doppelgänger."
-She is a clone of protagonist Lara Croft, created by antagonist Jacqueline Natla to bypass a retinal scanner in the security system of Croft's mansion.
-The Doppelgänger burns down the mansion and becomes a major antagonist and boss in the game.
-In a 2009 DLC expansion pack called "Lara's Shadow," Croft takes control of the Doppelgänger, and becoming the player character for this level.
+The 2007 videogame Super Mario Galaxy features a doppelgänger named Cosmic Mario, where he appears in Honeyhive Galaxy, Freezeflame Galaxy, Gold Leaf Galaxy, and Sea Side Galaxy under the effect of the Cosmic Clone comet effect, and challenges Mario to a race.

 The 2010 video game Alan Wake and its 2012 sequel Alan Wake's American Nightmare feature the character of Mr. Scratch, a doppelgänger of protagonist Alan Wake created as a supernatural manifestation of negative rumors spread about the character after his disappearance at the end of the first game, and who seeks to take over and ruin Wake's life.

+The 2010 and 2011 videogames Super Mario Galaxy 2 and Super Mario 3D Land features Cosmic Mario clones that chases Mario through some levels.

+The 2015 Konami game Metal Gear Solid V: The Phantom Pain plot revolves around the story of Punished "Venom" Snake who has been chosen as a decoy to replicate and take on the persona of the legendary soldier Big Boss.
+He is referred to as Big Boss's Doppelgänger going forward.
+Venom Snake was originally a Combat Medic who worked closely with Big Boss and even dived in front of Big Boss during an explosion to save him leaving the medic with helicopter shrapnel stuck in the appearance of a horn in his forehead.
+Following the explosion whilst in a comatose state, the medic is unknowingly selected to be physically altered via plastic surgery to become Big Boss's Doppelgänger/Stand-in and also brainwashed to believe himself to actually be Big Boss.

-The 2015 and 2017 Touhou games Urban Legend in Limbo and Antinomy of Common Flowers feature the character of Sumireko Usami, whose legendary attack is labeled as Doppelganger.
+The 2015 and 2017 Touhou games Urban Legend in Limbo and Antinomy of Common Flowers feature the character of Sumireko Usami, whose legendary attack is labeled "Doppelganger".

+The 2016 game Dishonored 2 features a character, Duke Luca Abele of Serkonos, who in the second-last mission of the game is revealed to have employed a "body double" as protection.
+Players must make a choice to either eliminate the Duke or work with his body double for a non-lethal approach to the mission.

+Web series

+The Alternates, the main antagonistic force in the analog horror web series The Mandela Catalogue, are a race of demons that are marked by their ability to almost perfectly replicate human beings.